 What you have to prove in a Ralph Act lawsuit based on violence is slightly different than one based on threats.
 Both, however, center on whether your status in a protected class caused the violence or threat.

 3.1.
-Ralph Act lawsuits based on violent acts
+Lawsuits based on violent acts

 - The defendant committed a violent act against you or your property,